Ukraine crisis highlights NATO defense spending problem: Hagel

-The Pentagon chief, in a speech on the future of the 28-nation alliance, said Russia’s seizure of the Crimean peninsula and other actions “reminded NATO of its founding purpose” and “presented a clarifying moment for the transatlantic alliance.”
+The Pentagon chief, in a speech on the future of the 28-nation alliance, said Russia’s seizure of the Crimean peninsula and other action in the region had “reminded NATO of its founding purpose” and “presented a clarifying moment for the transatlantic alliance.”

-“NATO must stand ready to revisit the basic principles underlying its relationship with Russia,” Hagel said in remarks at the Woodrow Wilson International Center in Washington.

 He also raised a longstanding U.S. concern about NATO defense spending, noting that American outlays on security are three times that of the other 27 partners combined, even though the U.S. gross domestic product is smaller than their total GDP.

-“This lopsided burden threatens NATO’s integrity, cohesion and capability - and ultimately, both European and transatlantic security,” Hagel said at the think tank.
+“This lopsided burden threatens NATO’s integrity, cohesion and capability - and ultimately, both European and transatlantic security,” Hagel said in remarks at the Woodrow Wilson International Center in Washington.
 “We must see renewed financial commitments from all NATO members.”

 Only four of the NATO partners met their agreed target of spending 2 percent of GDP on defense in 2013 - Estonia, Greece, Britain and the United States.
 France and Turkey fell just shy of the 2 percent goal.